 Because of the abundance of wetlands on our property, including a private lake, the area around our hives is predominantly stocked with Sweet Pepperbush as well as other local wildflowers.
 Because of this the honey that our bees produce usually contains an exceptionally high amount of nectar from the Sweet Pepperbush plant.
 We intentionally maximize this by holding off on adding the honey supers to the tops of the hives until the Sweet Pepperbush plants are just about to go into bloom.

 The end result this year is a highly desirable, light, very sweet, slightly fragrant honey.
 It’s resistant to crystallization, so even though it’s raw it should remain completely liquid so long as it’s stored appropriately (always store your honey in a warm area – like on a top shelf or on your windowsill– never in the fridge!).

 Legend's Creek Farm honey is offered in limited quantities.
 Because every year’s harvest is unique, once this honey is gone it won't be available again until the following year.
 We are working very hard to increase the number of hives in our apiary in order to meet the demands of our customers as well as all the local restaurants and retail stores.

 Please note, we do not and will not sell honey out of our farm.
 There is no physical store at our farm.
 We ship all orders through our website.
 Our farm is not open to the public.
 Please respect our privacy.

-All honey ships in glass jars.
-We have discontinued the use of plastic jars with honey ordered on our website but honey ordered through Amazon will be in a shipped in a plastic jar.
 Our jars are industry standard queenline honey jars which hold exactly 1 pound of honey by weight, not fluid ounces.